About activity logs

 User activity event types

-The following table lists the most common event types, grouped by the component or area within Amperity that is most closely associated with the event type.
+The following table lists the most common event types, grouped by the component or area within Amperity that is most associated with the event type.

 Note